 where αbb is the band-to-band absorption coefficient; αfca is the free carrier absorption coefficient; nr is the refractive index; d is the width of the device.

 In our calculations of Abb by using Equation (11), we took αbb and nr from Green[33], αfca from BakerFinch et al. [34].
 The spectral dependence of Abb can be found in Supplementary materials (Figure S5).
-When determining the carrier generation volume, we applied Bowden&Sinton approach [35] to thick silicon wafers, where the diffusion length or light absorption depth is significantly less than the sample thickness.
-In these case, the non-equilibrium carriers are concentrated near the illuminated surface, making the use of the arithmetic average of carrier concentration unsuitable.
+When determining the carrier generation volume, we applied the Bowden&Sinton approach [35] to thick silicon wafers, where the diffusion length or light absorption depth is significantly less than the sample thickness.
+In these cases, the non-equilibrium carriers are concentrated near the illuminated surface, making using the arithmetic average of carrier concentration unsuitable.
 Therefore, the average values are calculated using carrier concentration as a weighting function, and effective generation width is determined as follows [35]:

 , (12)